bf-software/import-helper/docs/importHelperDevelopersManual.md

 #### Basic Variable Rules

 All file paths for all platforms will use forward slashes.
-Paths without file names (i.e. a path to a folder) will always end with a forward slash.
+Paths without file names (i.e. a paths to folders) will always end with a forward slash.

 #### Naming of Variables Containing File Names and Paths